 If you want to hire employees to fill full-time, permanent positions in your business, then it is the process of recruiting, rather than staffing, that you’ll use.
 The recruitment process can take a long time as there are several different stages to go through to help you make the right decision.

+Typically, recruiting is used to fill higher-skilled roles, which are often longer-term and may require a probation period to be completed before the worker becomes a fully fledged employee.
 The recruiting process tends to be quite time-consuming and labour-intensive, which is why many businesses choose to go via an agency to find new talent.
 Agencies will be responsible for creating the job listing, assessing the candidates, conducting preliminary interviews and then providing the employer with a shortlist of the best options.

 Alternatively, an increasing number of businesses are choosing to take the temporary to permanent route.
 This reduces the risk by letting you test a candidate’s skills, knowledge and experience, effectively hiring them on a temporary basis before making any long-term contractual commitment.